Functional Collection Programming with Semi-Ring Dictionaries: Abstract

 \section{Abstract}

 This paper introduces semi-ring dictionaries, a powerful class of compositional and purely functional collections that subsume other collection types such as sets, multisets, arrays, vectors, and matrices.
-We develop SDQL, a statically typed language centered around semi-ring dictionaries, that can encode expressions in relational algebra with aggregations, functional collections, and linear algebra.
-Furthermore, thanks to the semi-ring algebraic structures behind these dictionaries, SDQL unifies a wide range of optimizations commonly used in databases and linear algebra.
-As a result, SDQL enables efficient processing of hybrid database and linear algebra workloads, by putting together optimizations that are otherwise confined to either database systems or linear algebra frameworks.
-Through experimental results, we show that a handful of relational and linear algebra workloads can take advantage of the SDQL language and optimizations.
-Overall, we observe that SDQL achieves competitive performance to Typer and Tectorwise, which are state-of-the-art in-memory systems for (flat, not nested) relational data, and achieves an average $2\times$ speedup over SciPy for linear algebra workloads.
-Finally, for hybrid workloads involving linear algebra processing over nested biomedical data, SDQL can give up to one order of magnitude speedup over Trance, a state-of-the-art nested relational engine.
+We developed SDQL, a statically typed language that can express relational algebra with aggregations, linear algebra, and functional collections over data such as relations and matrices using semi-ring dictionaries.
+Furthermore, thanks to the algebraic structure behind these dictionaries, SDQL unifies a wide range of optimizations commonly used in databases (DB) and linear algebra (LA).
+As a result, SDQL enables efficient processing of hybrid DB and LA workloads, by putting together optimizations that are otherwise confined to either DB systems or LA frameworks.
+We show experimentally that a handful of DB and LA workloads can take advantage of the SDQL language and optimizations.
+SDQL can be competitive with or outperforms a host of systems that are state of the art in their own domain: in-memory DB systems Typer and Tectorwise for (flat, not nested) relational data; SciPy for LA workloads; sparse tensor compiler taco; the Trance nested relational engine; and the in-database machine learning engines LMFAO and Morpheus for hybrid DB/LA workloads over relational data.